Hebereke

-is a video game series developed by Sunsoft that was released primarily in Japan, with a few releases in Europe and one release in North America.
+is a video game series developed by Sunsoft that was released primarily in Japan, with a few releases in Europe and Australia and one release in North America.
 It was one of the company's main franchises during the 1990s.

 Hebe, the main character of the series, became Sunsoft's main mascot during this period, appearing on the company's logo in several games and commercials.
 The series features a comical, yet surreal setting and characters.
 The title of the series comes from a Japanese colloquialism for drunkenness.
 The series covers several different genres from platforming to puzzle, though they are all set in the same fictional universe.
 Although there are 9 games in the series, only 3 of them were released outside of Japan: Ufouria: The Saga for the NES, Hebereke's Popoon for the SNES, and Hebereke's Popoitto for the SNES, PlayStation, and Sega Saturn.
 All three of these games were only released in Japan and Europe, with no North American release, although Ufouria: The Saga would be released on the Wii Virtual Console in North America almost 18 years later, and on the Wii U Virtual Console in North America almost 22 years later.

 The first Hebereke game for the Nintendo Entertainment System was released in the PAL region under the title of Ufouria: The Saga, which changed the names of the main characters, while two of them had their looks changed.
 A North American release was planned, but canceled alongside Mr. Gimmick due to its quirky character design; however, the PAL region version was later added to the Wii Virtual Console in North America.
 A later set of games for the Super Nintendo Entertainment System were also released under the Hebereke title, which retained the original names and looks from the Japanese version.